cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - after migration: move "School zone beacon" to not be a signal component
 - after migration: can we backfill work activity SMO links based on work activity ID?
 - prepare script to backfill council district? or enable council district?
-- load metadata from database dir—instead of backing it up?
-- john to check on unmapped project groups
+- after migration: john to check on unmapped project groups
-- review all the component/subcomponent and component/work type mapping
-- there are facility spatial records with multiple features within one layer and across geom types
-- search for todos :)
+- after migration: search for reporting todos
 - after migration: moped editor: check on weird CTN curvePath geomtries

 ### NW Questions